Safety vs Liveness properties in formal verification

 - In some cases, getting convergence on a liveness property requires heavy abstraction and black boxing compared to safety properties

-In conclusion, understanding the differences between safety and liveness properties is essential for effective formal verification.
+In conclusion, understanding the differences between Safety vs Liveness properties is essential for effective formal verification..
 Safety properties ensure that a system avoids undesirable states, making them easier to verify but often requiring a deeper understanding of the design.
 Liveness properties, on the other hand, ensure that desired outcomes eventually occur, typically involving broader checks but often posing greater challenges in achieving convergence.
-The choice between these two types of properties depends on the specific requirements and characteristics of the design under verification.
+Engineers choose between these two property types based on the specific requirements and characteristics of the design under verification.